Unsupervised Multimodal Clustering for Semantics Discovery in Multimodal Utterances: Introduction

+In this work, we make a pioneering contribution by formulating the challenging multimodal semantics discovery task.
+To solve this problem, we first introduce a novel method for constructing positive augmentations for multimodal data, effectively leveraging non-verbal modalities for unsupervised pre-training, which provides a good initialization for unsupervised clustering.

-We summarize our contributions as follows: (1) To the best of our knowledge, we make the first exploration in the task of multimodal semantics discovery, effectively leveraging non-verbal modalities for unsupervised clustering.
-This is achieved by introducing a novel data augmentation method.
-(2) We propose a new clustering algorithm, UMC, which features an innovative high-quality sample selection strategy and an iterative representation learning method between high- and low-quality samples, resulting in excellent performance across both single and multimodal modalities.
-(3) We establish baselines using benchmark multimodal intent and dialogue datasets for this task.
-Extensive experiments show that the proposed UMC outperforms state-of-the-art clustering algorithms by a notable margin of 2-6\% scores in standard clustering metrics.
+Then, we propose a new clustering algorithm, UMC, which features an innovative high-quality sample selection strategy and a sequential representation learning method between high- and low-quality samples, resulting in excellent performance across both single and multimodal modalities.

+Finally, we establish baselines using benchmark multimodal intent and dialogue datasets.
+Extensive experiments show that the proposed UMC outperforms state-of-the-art clustering algorithms by a notable margin of 2-7\% scores in standard clustering metrics.
+To the best of our knowledge, this is the first successful attempt at leveraging multiple modalities for unsupervised clustering, marking a substantial advancement in this area.